alligosh/test/README.md

 # Features:

-  - cache of previous calculated ranges, does not repeat the math
+  - cache of previous calculated elements, does not repeat math it's already done
   - cache of previously requested numbers (num=$x), does not have to calculate anything

 # note